PRIVATE FIRST CLASS JOHN FRANKLIN KAVANEWSKY; U.S. ARMY

 NHS Class of ’42

 “My father, John, was seriously wounded in France during active combat on December 11, 1944.
 German machine gun fire ripped across his chest.
 He lost one lung.
-He was transported to a military hospital in Miami, where he eventually met his wife, Caroline, (my mom.)
+He was transported to a military hospital in Miami, where he eventually met his wife, Caroline (my mom).
 Dad was given the Purple Heart.
 He was also awarded the Bronze Star on December 9, 2014.”

 The Bronze Medal citation reads

-For meritorious achievement in ground combat against the enemy on 11 December 1944, while serving with Company G, 2nd Battalion, 393rd Infantry Regiment, 99th Infantry Division in France.
+For meritorious achievement in ground combat against the enemy on 11 December 1944 while serving with Company G, 2nd Battalion, 393rd Infantry Regiment, 99th Infantry Division in France.
 The division entered the line north of the Roer River between Schmidt and Monschau and conducted a period of defensive patrolling before attacking toward the Roer and Urft Dams.
-Private First Class Kavanewsky’s exemplary performance of duty in active ground combat was in keeping with the finest traditions of military service and reflects great credit upon himself, the 99th Infantry Division and the Army of the United States.
+Private First Class Kavanewsky’s exemplary performance of duty in active ground combat was in keeping with the finest traditions of military service and reflects great credit upon himself, the 99th Infantry Division, and the Army of the United States.
 Given under my hand in the City of Washington this 9th day of December 2014.
-The Adjutant General, David K. MacEwen, Permanent Order 343-08, 9 December 2014, U.S. Army Human Resources Command, Fort Knock Kentucky, 40122-5048, and Secretary of the Army John M. McHugh.
+The Adjutant General, David K. MacEwen, Permanent Order 343-08, 9 December 2014, U.S. Army Human Resources Command, Fort Knox, Kentucky, 40122-5048, and Secretary of the Army John M. McHugh.

-Provided by John F. Kavanewsky Jr. via e-mail on December 13, 2021.
+Contributed by John F. Kavanewsky Jr.

-Provided by John F. Kavanewsky Jr. via e-mail on December 13, 2021.
+Contributed by John F. Kavanewsky Jr.

 From The Norwalk Hour February 23, 1945